The gPROMS platform

 gPROMS has a sophisticated modern architecture – an equation-oriented framework with published, open interfaces – that provides a powerful and flexible framework.

 Because gPROMS has an equation-oriented – as opposed to sequential modular – architecture it has many advantages over existing simulation and modelling software.
-Simulations involving complex recycles can solve in seconds, opening the door to many advanced applications such as whole-plant optimisation and process synthesis.
+Simulations involving complex recycles can solve in seconds, opening the door to many advanced applications such as whole-plant optimization and process synthesis.

 This is augmented by high-performance solution techniques capable of solving the largest problems rapidly and robustly.